Gender pay gap in sports: Others

+US women's basketball has been subjected to this unequal policing from sports institutions by constricting the participation of female athletes in the sport due to historical beliefs of the differences in what women and men are capable of.
+An example is the fine-tuning of how women are to play basketball in 1898 where protestant sports people brought the format of a game of women's basketball.
+This update to the game enforced the idea of women being unable to compete at the same level as men which is why this change in rules was needed.
+This history, certain institutions, and cultural beliefs play a part in the current issue of lack of equity for women's sports.
+Advancements are being made to reduce the impact of motherhood on wages of female athletes.
+In 2020, a new collective bargaining agreement of the WNBA included an improved maternity leave policy allowing players to receive a full salary during their parental leave.
+It's a complicated matter having women navigate their sports careers and motherhood, this is compounded by the vacancy of resources except for the early statement of improvement.
+Female athletes have had to overcome the obstacle of sexist history that believes sports remove women's femininity meaning it is unnatural for them to pursue sports.
+Along with the myth of "sexual disorders" in sports, which is used to prevent the improvement of support systems for women in all stages of life in sports since the beliefs deem sports as male-dominated for a reason.
+Excluding women from proper equity and equality in this field.

 The WNBA and NBA is one of the most prominent examples of the pay gap.
 In 2018, Aja Wilson was drafted the number one pick and earned a salary of $52,564.
 Deandre Ayton, was drafted the number one pick in the NBA and earned a salary of $5,091,500.

 The average max salary cap for a player in the WNBA is roughly about $117,500.
 For an NBA player it's about 300 times more than that.
 For example, Steph Curry sits at $40.2 million.

 Though the pay gap seen between the top ranking players in professional sports reveals to be alarming, wage discrepancies between lower ranked players proves to be equally as concerning.
-In 2015, the twenty-fifth ranked soccer player from the US Women's National Soccer team (USWNT) was compensated $341,721, while the twenty-fifth ranked player from the US Men's National Soccer team (USMNT) received $580,522.
+In 2015, the twenty-fifth ranked soccer player from the US Women's National Soccer team (USWNT) was compensated $341,721, while the 25th-ranked player from the US Men's National Soccer team (USMNT) received $580,522.
 A similar trend can be seen in looking at the fiftieth ranked soccer players, where the female player received $25,516 while the male player received $246,238.